Worth More Than You Think

 Tenant liability

-Most contents insurance policies for renters include personal liability cover.
-This protects you if you accidentally damage the rental house - for example, leaving a tap running and flooding the bathroom, or putting a hole in a wall.
-Under the Residential Tenancies Act, tenants can be liable for careless damage to the home up to certain limits.
-Having personal liability as part of your contents policy covers these scenarios.
+Many contents insurance policies for renters include personal liability cover.
+Left a tap running and flooded the bathroom?
+Put a hole in the wall?
+That is the kind of thing personal liability handles.
+Under the Residential Tenancies Act, tenants can be held liable for careless damage to the property up to certain limits.
+Personal liability cover in your contents policy helps protect you when those situations come up.

 Key points for renters